KenzieAcademy-Students/kenziecart-app-karenschick/README.md

 set variable initSavedCart to action.payload (savedCart) the destructure the cart and item count out of initSavedCart and return the state for each property except cartTotal?

-Why am i not destructuring cartTotal?
+-Why am i not destructuring cartTotal? definitely have to destrucure cartTotal

 -are my dispatches correct?